Responsible Investment Policy & Procedures

 By considering ESG factors in its investment decision-making, Georgian aims to identify opportunities and risks that may have a material impact on the long-term performance and sustainability of its portfolio companies and funds in general.

-Georgian will consider ESG factors during the investment decision-making process and the ongoing monitoring and management of investments, including by discharging duties through membership on the board of directors of portfolio companies (as applicable), but generally, ESG factors are not the primary drivers that would determine investment decisions.
+Georgian will consider ESG factors during the investment decision-making process and the ongoing monitoring and management of investments, but generally, ESG factors are not the primary drivers that would determine investment decisions.
 As a result, a Georgian fund may make investments that do not demonstrate strong ESG performance at the time of or during the investment.

 This Policy sets forth the following: